qq471077336/DesignPattern-Kotlin/README.md

 #### Command
     Streamlize objects by providing an interface to encapsulate a request and make the interface implemented by subclasses in order to parameterize the clients.
+#### Mediator
+    Decouple the direct communication between objects by introducing a middle object, the mediator, that facilitates the communication between the objects.